pdrzxzz/books-and-synthesis/README.md

   - *How to Read a Book* – Mortimer Adler — PDF — Page 229 (Learning)

   Just Reading:
-  - *Letters from a Stoic* — Seneca — Kindle
   - *Crime and Punishment* — Dostoevsky — Physical
   - *Animais do mundo* — Physical